-The Italian censorship authorities were so outraged by this film's storyline that they forbid the director to shoot the film in Italy with a local cast if the lead characters were Italian and as such the roles played by Jill Clayburgh and Matthew Barry had to be changed to be Americans.
+The Italian producers were so outraged by this film's story line that they forbid the director to shoot the film with a local cast and as such the roles played by Jill Clayburgh and Matthew Barry had to be changed to be Americans.

 The picture was controversial for examining an incestuous relationship between a mother and her son.
 Incest had also been a story element in director Bernardo Bertolucci's earlier film, Before the Revolution (1964).